AaltoSciComp/scicomp-docs/training/index.rst

    * * **Special tracks**
      * Programming, scientific papers/posters/presentations, etc.  Can be at any level.

-If you're starting research, check this list list above.
-What level of skills do you need?
-Ask your advisor, then check the list below to get to the right level.
+If you're starting research, ask your advisor what level of skill they expect you to have.
+There are both courses and self-study materials below.
+A few hours now can save you days of time during your career.

 Subpages: